HenriMichelon/vireo_rhi/docs/000_build.md

-Building & using Vireo RHI
+Building Vireo RHI
 ===========================================================================

 Dependencies
 ---------------------------------------------------------------------------
-Most of the dependencies used by Vireo RHI are automatically configured by the `CMakeLists.txt` of the engine except the Vulkan SDK and the build tools.
+Most of the dependencies used by Vireo RHI are automatically configured by the `CMakeLists.txt` file except for the Vulkan SDK.

 **Install the Vulkan SDK**
 - [Vulkan SDK 1.3.x+](https://vulkan.lunarg.com/)